OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

       **ResourceDescription**
 	An object containing information defining system attributes required to select a  viable place to run a code.

+      .. _`revision`:

+      **revision**
+	A snapshot of the state of files and directories, including their content.
+A revision also has some metadata associated with it, including who committed it, when it was committed, a commit message, and the parent revisions from which it was derived.

       **Socket**
 	A placeholder for a plug-in within a :term:`Component`.

       **SocketList**
 	A list that holds only objects that provide a particular interface.

+      **ticket**
+	A ticket is a file contained within an issue (or bug) tracking system that contains information about a request, often by an end user, to fix a bug or make some other change to a computer software package.
+A ticket has a unique reference number (ticket number) that allows the submitter, software developer, or other technical staff to quickly locate, add to, or communicate the status of the submitter's issue or request.
+Once OpenMDAO's bug-tracking tool is in place, all changes to the software will require a ticket, and the ticket number will identify the software `branch`_ where the change is being made.

       **Variable**